 Five times Pablo Hernandez dragged Leeds United out of the sh*t

-News of Pablo Hernandez’s departure from Leeds United at the end of this season has been nothing short of a tear-jerker.
-It is not too dramatic to say that the club’s resident magician has changed the lives of Leeds fans everywhere.
+News of Pablo Hernandez’s departure from Leeds United at the end of the 2020-21 season was nothing short of a tear-jerker.
+It is not too dramatic to say that the club’s resident magician changed the lives of Leeds fans everywhere.

 They say magic doesn’t exist, but sceptics should spend a couple of minutes watching a football at the feet of El Mago.
 If there’s one man who can make you believe in just about anything, it’s Hernandez.

 The Spaniard’s puffed cheeks, hands on hips and intense frown only ever meant one thing: something special was about to happen – and quite often when it mattered most.